-If you sometimes lose bladder control, you are not alone.
-Millions of people, most of them women, experience loss of bladder control and involuntary loss of urine.
-For some, it may just be a few drops that leak while they are laughing or coughing.
-For others, it may be a larger problem that keeps them from fully enjoying their lives.
-Luckily, with the correct treatment, incontinence can usually be treated successfully.
+If you sometimes experience a loss of bladder control, you are not alone.
+Millions of people, a majority of them women, struggle with urinary incontinence, or the involuntary loss of urine.
+For some, it may just be a few drops that leak when they laugh or cough.
+For others, it can be a larger problem that prevents them from fully enjoying their lives.

 There are several types of incontinence, including:

-- Stress incontinence – movement puts pressure on your bladder and causes it to involuntarily lose urine during activities like coughing sneezing and laughing.
+- Stress incontinence – Any movement – coughing, sneezing, laughing – can put pressure on your bladder and cause it to involuntarily release.

-- Functional incontinence – when physical or external obstacles, like arthritis or use of a wheelchair, prevent you from reaching a toilet in time.
+- Functional incontinence – Physical or external obstacles, like arthritis or use of a wheelchair, prevent you from reaching a toilet in time.

-- Transient incontinence – temporary leakage caused by a situation that will pass such as infection or new medication.
+- Transient incontinence – A temporary condition affecting bladder control caused by a situation that will pass, such as infection or new medication.

 Urinary incontinence may be caused by a variety of conditions or as a result of certain events.
 This includes: